tweag/FawltyDeps-action/README.md

 ## Documentation

-This action was inspired by the [black]() and [isort-action]() GitHub actions.
-It currently uses the Docker method of executing actions.
+This action was inspired by and partially derived from the MIT-licensed [black](https://black.readthedocs.io/en/stable/integrations/github_actions.html) and [isort-action](https://github.com/isort/isort-action) GitHub actions.

 ## Development